rasmus-kirk/halo/documents/thesis/05-arith/06-trace.md

 s: S
 $$

-\newcommand{\gstack}{\text{gStack}}
+\newcommand{\gqueue}{\text{gQueue}}
 - \projs
-  - $\gstack(s): \Ggt^k$ - the gate stack, a stack of gates to instantiate pre-constraints from.
+  - $\gqueue(s): \Ggt^k$ - the gate queue, a queue of gates to instantiate pre-constraints from.
   - $\phi(s): \Nb$ - the current phase of the trace table being constructed.
   - $T(s): \TraceTable$ - the current trace table being constructed.

-\motivdef is that the gate stack allows us to push multiple gates given one wire from the wire stack.
+\motivdef is that the gate queue allows us to push multiple gates given one wire from the wire stack.
 This is for the case of wires belonging to relative gates.
 Such that we can tabulate the dependencies in order.
 The trace table projection is the result we want.
 The phase however determines the kinds of gates whose sub-tables we are populating.
 They are defined as follows:

 \newcommand{\Pubinp}{\text{PI}}
 \begin{tabularx}{\textwidth}{@{} r|Y Y Y Y Y @{}}